julia4ta/tutorials/README.md

 The best way to support this project is to simply watch the videos for free on YouTube.
 You can also Like, Share and Comment.

-If you'd like to support the project financially, you can make one-time donations using YouTube's Super Thanks button, which is available on every video next to the Share button (you have to be signed in to YouTube to see the button).
+If you'd like to support the project financially, you can make one-time donations using YouTube's Super Thanks button, which is available on every video (you have to be signed in to YouTube to see the button).

 For on-going support, please consider [Joining](https://www.youtube.com/channel/UCQwQVlIkbalDzmMnr-0tRhw/join) and becoming a channel member (you need to be signed in to YouTube to use this link).
 Channel Members get early access to videos.